AnalogFeelings/bsodsweeper/README.md

 # BSOD Sweeper
-Fork of ReactOS's Wine Mine with a little twist.
+This is a fork of [ReactOS](https://github.com/reactos/reactos)'s version of WineMine.

+And it has a *little* twist!

 ## What twist, you may ask?
 Well, there are several twists.